Lilly7084/TEC-Redshift-Disk-Specification/README.md

 [1] The text here is exactly the same as what you see in the game's editor, encoded using Unix line endings, `\n - 0x0A`

 [2] Array of 100 Booleans, read left to right, then top to bottom - True = White pixel, False = Black pixel.
 This data is also present on campaign and battle levels, even though those levels lack the mechanics necessary for such sprite data to be of any use.

-# Outro
-That's what we've discoverd about the TEC disks format so far, use it for good please ;)